rjc0512ncsu/ST558Proj2/README.md

 ![](RC-ST558-Project-2_files/figure-gfm/side_by_side-3.png)<!-- -->

-In these plots, we are able to look at the rarity and value of attack items and health items.
+In these plots, we are able to look at the rarity and value of attack, defense, and health items.
 By doing so, we can observe that the trend that I had previously posited, that items that are more rare are also more valuable does not necessarily exist across different categories of items.
 This trend did appear to exist when looking at the poison recovery items and, to some extent, health-related items and defense items, but it is not present when looking at attack items.
 By looking at these three graphs that assess rarity and value across different item categories, it appears that there is not a consistent trend in item value increasing along with rarity.

+### Scatterplot

 To get an overall look at whether this trend exists, we will make another graph that takes a look at all items in Monster Hunter World,